 - DOB14 Feb 1990

-Waller took on co-captaincy of the Club ahead of the 2018/19 season – alongside Dylan Hartley – and played in 32 of Saints’ 36 games that term, lifting the Premiership Rugby Cup aloft in front of a packed-out Franklin’s Gardens and featuring in Saints’ Premiership semi-final against Exeter Chiefs.
+Waller took on co-captaincy of the Club ahead of the 2018/19 season – alongside Dylan Hartley – and played in 32 of Saints’ 36 games that term, lifting the Premiership Rugby Cup aloft in front of a packed-out cinch Stadium at Franklin’s Gardens and featuring in Saints’ Premiership semi-final against Exeter Chiefs.

 Waller has also earned international recognition, making his debut for England Saxons against Irish Wolfhounds and earning his second cap the following week against Scotland A – this call up was his first inclusion in any of England’s representative sides.

 Following the 2014 Premiership final, Waller joined up with the senior England squad for their three-Test tour of New Zealand that summer, and played in a tour match against the Crusaders.